k2view-academy/K2View-Academy/articles/02_fabric_architecture/01_fabric_architecture_overview.md

 Fabric Studio is a development tool for building Fabric projects, designed to enable users to execute the following steps:

 - Create interfaces to external sources.
-- Design LU and Schemas and create their associated instances.
+- Design LUs and Schemas and create their associated instances.
 - Create resources of all types to be used across a project (such as functions, tables, variables).
 - Execute data manipulations using the SQL builder or the integrated Java development environments.
 - Create REST APIs to access your data model.